Question 12·Hard·Cross-Text Connections

 Pin down the key word in Text 1

 Look closely at the underlined sentence in Text 1.
-What does the word “indispensable” say about how necessary large predators are for forest recovery?
+What does the word “indispensable” imply about whether large predators can be replaced?

 Step-by-step Explanation